 This class helps students who have passed out of our Advanced class prepare for High School gymnastics.
 The emphasis is on advancing in the following areas: connection tumbling passes, tumbling and leaping on balance beam, front handspring and half-on vaults and uneven bar kips and connections.
 Additionally, strength, conditioning and flexibility are incorporated each week.
 Within this class, students will continue to build their gymnastics repertoire with a greater emphasis on form and strength.

-*Classes meet once per week at the listed day/time.
-The price reflects tuition for the entire 8-week Summer Session.
+*All classes meet once per week at the listed day/time.
+The price reflects tuition for the entire 10-week Winter Session.